-Yes, home health agencies providing care services come under EVV mandate.
-If the agencies submit a claim for reimbursement without corresponding documentation through EVV after January 1, 2021, they may face denial for the claim.
+Yes, home health agencies providing care services come under the EVV mandate.
+Suppose the agencies submit a claim for reimbursement without corresponding documentation through EVV after January 1, 2021.
+In that case, they may face denial of the claim.

-The objective an electronic visit verification system is to reduce the need for managing paper timesheets manually.
-This will also help to eliminate the need for caregivers to report to the agencies with paper timesheets.
+The objective of an electronic visit verification system is to reduce the need for managing paper timesheets manually.
+This will also help eliminate caregivers' need to report to the agencies with paper timesheets.

-The EVV system can record multiple visits to a client per day.
+Using home care software like CareSmartz360, the EVV system helps caregivers in tracking multiple visits to a client per day.
 Each caregiver has a unique identifier, and EVV records created by that identifier are caregiver-specific.
-The EVV solution does not limit the number of services a client can receive in one day.
+The Electronic Visit Verification solution does not limit the number of services a client can receive in one day.